-For all discipline referrals, U-46 staff implements fair, equitable and transparent procedures to ensure compliance with the due process rights of students and to ensure consistent and fair application of the Student Code of Conduct.
+For all discipline referrals, U-46 staff implement fair, equitable and transparent procedures to ensure compliance with the due process rights of students and to ensure consistent and fair application of the Student Code of Conduct.

-- Investigation School staff must investigate behavioral incidents and gather evidence to determine what happened before making any disciplinary decisions. - Student Meeting After a behavioral referral is made, school staff must meet with the student and inform the student of the reason for the interview and the behavior offense for which the student is alleged to have committed. - a.
+- 1. Investigation School staff investigate behavioral incidents and gather evidence to determine what happened before making any disciplinary decisions. - 2.
+Student Meeting After a behavioral referral is made, school staff must meet with the student and inform the student of the reason for the interview and the behavior offense for which the student is alleged to have committed. - a.
 School staff must give the student involved the opportunity to speak on their own behalf before deciding what violations have been committed and what disciplinary consequences will be administered. - b.
-Students shall have the right to remain silent or to speak with their parents, guardians, or an attorney before deciding whether to make a statement. - Disciplinary Alternatives School staff must consider and document whether a restorative practice or another intervention or support is appropriate and/or available to address the conduct in question before considering exclusionary discipline. - 4.
-Notice to Student School staff must tell the student specifically the part of the Student Code of Conduct he or she is accused of violating, the disciplinary measures the school will take, and the school's future expectations for the student.
-The student must be given a reasonable opportunity to respond to the school's charges. - 5.
-Notice to Parent/Guardian School staff must contact parent/legal guardian to communicate the behavior event, disciplinary consequence, and/or behavioral interventions.
+Students have the right to remain silent or to speak with their parents, guardians, or an attorney paid and afforded by the parent or legal guardian before deciding whether to make a statement. - 3.
+Disciplinary Alternatives School staff must consider and document whether a restorative practice or another intervention or support is appropriate and/or available to address the conduct in question before considering exclusionary discipline.

+4. Notice to Student School staff must tell the student, specifically: the part of the Student Code of Conduct they are accused of violating, the disciplinary measures the school will take, and the school's future expectations for the student.
+The student must be given a reasonable opportunity to respond to the school's charges.

+5. Notice to Parent/Guardian School staff must contact parent/legal guardian to communicate the behavior event, disciplinary consequence, and/or behavioral interventions.